-From the architect.
+Text description provided by the architects.
 Coutume is a new coffee roastery in Paris offering a cut edge selection of pure origin roasted coffees.

 CUT architectures designed the first Coutume café in the centre of Paris combining a roastery and a café offering the best coffees in Paris and a neat selection of fresh and organic food and delicacies.

 In the spirit of speciality coffee, the experts at Coutume give the opportunity to rediscover the coffee culture with high end tools and machines.

 The blend of tradition, alchemy and technique inspired CUT architectures design.